PE and Sport

 We offer many different FREE sporting clubs to pupils.
 These include football, netball, dance, gymnastics, dodgeball, rounders, basketball, judo, fencing, cricket and athletics.

 Our Year 3 pupils swim weekly for 1 hour and this year we have reduced the number of pupils who attend in each group to ensure they get more specialist coaching.
-We also will have swimming for the Year 6 pupils to ensure they meet the national curriculum expectations in the summer term.
+We also will have swimming for the Year 6 pupils to ensure they meet the national curriculum expectations in the Autumn term.

 At Highfield, we used our funding to: